ALL YOU NEED TO KNOW To travel to Tambopata

 • (3) Specialty lodgings.

 Again, profiles land in one of the three categories often because a user classified them as such.
 Tambopata lodges have been classified into all three categories.
-Trip Advisor ratings are straightforward, rankings are not.
-What makes property No 1, No 2, and No 3 in a destination is part of Trip Advisors’ secret sauce and is therefore unknown to everybody but it clearly has to do with the number of stars on the rating.
+Trip Advisor ratings are straightforward, but rankings are not.
+What makes properties No 1, No 2, and No 3 in a destination is part of Trip Advisors’ secret sauce and is therefore unknown to everybody but it has to do with the number of stars on the rating.
 It probably also includes the number of ratings (100 ratings is more robust than 1 rating), and the timeliness of the ratings (3 bad ratings in the last month might trump 10 good ratings from last year).
 Who knows what else it includes?
 On the other hand, ratings are straightforward – people give a lodge operator one to five bubbles.

 Free Guide How to choose an amazon jungle lodge